oliverklee/ext-seminars/Documentation/UsersManual/EnteringSeminarsAndRelatedRecords/Index.rst

 - **title** (required)

-- detailed description (will be included in the confirmation e-mail on registration)
+- detailed description (will be included in the confirmation email on registration)